OSU provides a number of tools to serve our students. Register for classes, update your address, order transcripts, and more using MyOSU.

-Online Services or MyOSU provides registration & degree progress tracking tools, the ability to manage your personal information, and access to your student records.
+MyOSU provides registration and degree progress tracking tools, the ability to manage your personal information, and access to your student records.

 After establishing your GAP number you then login to the ONID email system using your student ID and GAP number.
 Here you will establish your ONID username and password.
-Once your ONID username and password are established use those credentials to login to Online Services and MyOSU.
+Once your ONID username and password are established use those credentials to login to MyOSU.

-Online Services and MyOSU permit you to conduct much of your business with the university.
-From Online Services or MyOSU you may add/drop/withdraw courses, update your current mailing address, view unofficial transcripts, order official transcripts, view & pay your bill, and review financial aid information.
+MyOSU permit you to conduct much of your business with the university.
+From MyOSU you may add/drop/withdraw courses, update your current mailing address, view unofficial transcripts, order official transcripts, view and pay your bills, and review financial aid information.

 Your ONID login credentials are used to gain access to campus computers, your OSU email account, Blackboard, the OSU wireless network, Interlibrary loan, 2 GB of storage space, and more.